abradley2/backbone-boilerplate/README.md

 This is a starting point to facilitate quick development of Backbone.js front-ends.

 It includes only the standard Backbone.js libraries, with [Backbone View Mediator](https://www.npmjs.com/package/backbone-view-mediator) being the only necessary adition.
 I made this out of frustration of all other Backbone boilerplates determining far too much about my code structure, and including far too many conventions to learn.
-This boilerplat aims to be as close to vanilla Backbone as possible.
+This boilerplate aims to be as close to vanilla Backbone as possible.

 # Installation